AkramElgazzar/Hadoop-Mapreduce-Solutions/README.md

-# Hadoop MapReduce Tasks
+# Hadoop MapReduce

-This repository includes two Hadoop MapReduce projects executed on a fully functional Hadoop cluster deployed using Docker Compose.
+This repository includes two Hadoop MapReduce tasks executed on a fully functional Hadoop cluster deployed using Docker Compose.
 Both tasks were implemented, compiled, and tested on Hadoop 3.2+ with YARN and HDFS running across NameNode, DataNode, ResourceManager, and NodeManager containers.

 ---